tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Us Likey is a social network where people share the products they like.
+Us Likey is a social network where people share the products, places, brands, foods and everything else that they like.

 Fixed bugs in several parts of the app and implemented new features.
 This was a challenging project because the existing codebase was very messy.